 Incoming search terms:

-- israel asset or liability to u s
+- u s israel asset liability

 Israeli Watch has now returned to the scene of reporting the latest news and events in the only apartheid state in the world.
 We apologise for the long hiatus and the lack of coverage, especially since many events had happened since our last coverage of the events in the Zionist entity and its relations with its neighbours.
 The recent War On Gaza was a strong case in that point.
 We hope to make up for it with our return to coverage on Israeli policies and the state of affairs in the country.